YesNoBruhbruh/Okmeta-legacy/README.md

 # Okmeta-Kotlin
-This is Okmeta-Java, but as the name suggests, this is for kotlin!
+This is Okmeta-Java, but as the name suggests, this is for kotlin!!

 ## Getting Started